 One of the biggest things that can determine whether a game floats or sinks, is the management and planning of the game.
 I have seen games with great potential sink because they were poorly managed.

 Managing and planning a game increases exponentially as the size and complexity of the project increases.
-Because of this, lots of smaller game studios find a steep learning curve and often run into far more problems than expected when they dive in the deep end with a large game.
+Because of this, lots of smaller game studios find a steep learning curve and often run into far more problems than expected when they dive into the deep end with a large game.
 One way to combat this is to slowly increase the size and complexity of projects you undertake until your studio can tackle even the biggest projects with no problem.

-In essence, remember that producing a larger game can have many disadvantages, and lots of hard work.
+In essence, remember that producing a larger game can have many disadvantages and lots of hard work.
 However, if done correctly your studio stands to gain much in addition to the accomplishment felt at finally getting that game out there.